For the Strength of Youth (pamphlet): Homosexuality

 The 1990 edition of the "For The Strength of Youth" pamphlet called homosexual activity an abomination.

 The first explicit mention of homosexuality was contained in the 1990 (seventh) version of the pamphlet where it says, "the Lord specifically forbids ... sex perversion such as homosexuality".
 It continues "homosexual and lesbian activities are sinful and an abomination to the Lord" and "unnatural affections ... toward persons of the same gender are counter to God's eternal plan".
 The 2001 eighth version removes any mention of "unnatural affections" and "abomination" and only states, "homosexual activity is a serious sin.
 If you find your-self struggling with same-gender attraction, seek counsel from your parents and bishop.
 They will help you."
 In 2011, the ninth version was released adding to the 2001 paragraph that "lesbian behavior" is also a "serious sin" and that the youth should speak to their parents and bishop if they "are being persuaded to participate in inappropriate behavior".
 The 2022 update stated, "Feeling same-sex attraction is not a sin.
 If you have these feelings and do not pursue or act on them, you are living Heavenly Father's sacred law of chastity."

+Clothing

+Prior to 2022, editions of For the Strength of Youth contained more explicit standards regarding clothing and modesty.
+The 2011 edition stated:

+Never lower your standards of dress.
+Do not use a special occasion as an excuse to be immodest. ...
+Immodest clothing is any clothing that is too tight, too sheer, or revealing in any other manner.
+Young women should avoid short shorts and short skirts, shirts that do not cover the stomach, and clothing that does not cover the shoulders or is low-cut in the front or the back.

+The 2026 edition advised youth to "treat your body—and others’ bodies—with respect" and to "avoid styles that emphasize or bring inappropriate attention to your physical body instead of who you are as a child of God with an eternal future".